-- 1. With the control panel in the operating position, press and hold the and 🎮 buttons together for at least five seconds. - The chimney sweep symbol (1) will be displayed at the top of the - The word Max will flash at the bottom of the screen. - The boiler will take approximately 30 to 35 seconds to ramp up to maximum output. - Allow the boiler to stabilise at maximum output. - ► Ensure that the fan/gas valve do not modulate.
+- 1. With the control panel in the operating position, press and hold the \bigcirc and \bigcirc buttons together for at least five seconds. - The chimney sweep symbol (1) will be displayed at the top of the screen. - The word "Max" will flash at the bottom of the screen. - The boiler will take approximately 30 to 35 seconds to ramp up to maximum output. - Allow the boiler to stabilise at maximum output for at least 10 minutes. - ▶ Ensure that the boiler does not modulate.